 Today is world population day.
 Well, the 11th day of July is set to annually remind us of the growing population and the problems it creates in our lives.
 It is actually meant to increase our awareness of the growing population.

 Funnily, 11th of July comes every year and brings with it yet another year of remembrance.
 Nothing much has changed except for the fact that governments and NGOs make some speeches for the file.

 Quality of life

 What does living well exactly mean to you?
-If you think clearly for a moment, you will come to realise that all that we need to live well are good food, a place to sleep and some clothes to wear.
+If you think clearly for a moment, you will come to realize that all that we need to live well are good food, a place to sleep, and some clothes to wear.
 Besides these three, there’s nothing more we need.
 But, what have we done with our lives?

 We created this mysterious thing called wealth.
 You own it but you cannot have it you see!
 You can’t eat it, you cannot feel it!
 We can only convince ourselves that we have so much wealth.
 It’s a kind of hypnosis.
 I personally know several people who work day and night to live in this hallucination.

 When I was a boy, Bangalore was less populated.
 I lived in a mansion.
 Well, every piece of land in our street had a mansion in those days.
 And, we all knew each other.
 We walked, talked, and did not boast of what we owned.
 All we did was play, connect, and help each other and life was simple.
 I could walk to any door, knock on it and ask for drinking water.
 People wouldn’t hesitate.
 Now, it’s all different.
 That time has passed.

 Life is simple when we live in a smaller community.
 We want less and have more to share.

 Ayurveda and its way to live well